 - Hydration levels vary quite a lot during 24 hours for calves.
 If you must collect blood longer than 90 minutes after a feeding, try to do the collection at the same interval after feeding every time.
 That way, even if your BSTP levels are artificially high (due to partial dehydration), they will be consistently biased the same amount all the time.
-BSTP values collected from calves after an 8-hour feeding interval may be inflated as much as 0.3 to 0.5 g/dl. - Wait to draw blood until a full 24 hours after the calf's first colostrum feeding.
+BSTP values collected from calves after an 8-hour feeding interval may be inflated as much as 0.3 to 0.5 g/dl. - Wait until the calf is a day old to draw blood.
 Blood IgG levels are about 80 percent of maximum at 18 hours.
-These values peak around 24 hours after the first colostrum feeding.
-For more details click HERE - Draw blood before the calf is more than a week old.
-Sooner is better than later.
-Our estimates of immunity are better between 1 and 3 days rather than later.
+These values peak around 24 hours after birth. - Draw blood before the calf is more than a week old.
+Accuracy of BSTP as a measure of passive immunity goes down as calves get older.
+Our estimates are better between 1 and 3 days than later.
 Past 7 days the only values I use are the really low ones below 4.5 g/dl.
 Values that low predict passive transfer failure reliably even at 7 days.